 Connection to Rising Sea Levels

-Interestingly, Newton’s third law is also associated with environmental issues, such as rising sea levels.
-When ice caps melt, they contribute to sea level rise.
-The melting ice water pushes against the ocean, which creates a reaction that can change ocean currents and weather patterns.
-It may not be a direct application of action and reaction forces, but it shows how fundamental principles of physics can affect large environmental phenomena.
+Newton’s third law also relates to environmental issues, such as rising sea levels.
+When ice caps melt, they raise sea levels.
+The meltwater pushes against the ocean, causing changes in ocean currents and weather.
+Although this is not a direct example of action and reaction forces, it shows how basic physics ideas can influence major environmental changes.

 Conclusion